Overview

 Creating a more inclusive and diverse African media landscape.

-The Minority Africa Fellowship, a project by Minority Africa — a digital publication using data-driven multimedia journalism to tell African minority stories — targets journalists and storytellers from minority groups across Africa providing them with the platform, skill, and mentorship to report stories from and about their communities.
+The Minority Africa Fellowship, a project by Minority Africa — a digital publication using data-driven multimedia journalism to tell African minority stories — started in 2022 and targets journalists and storytellers from minority groups across Africa providing them with the platform, skill, and mentorship to report stories from and about their communities.
+The fellowship runs over a six month period and is a paid program.

 Eligibility

-Fellows have to be at least 18 years of age, they have to be from and living in an African country and belong to at least one of the minority groups highlighted in the focus areas above.
+Fellows have to be at least 18 years of age, they have to be from and living in one of the focus countries and be able to commit 10 – 20 hours each week.
 They can be writers, photographers, filmmakers, journalists, or a combination of all and have relevant and provable work experience in their chosen areas.

 Application

 All applications have to be submitted online and through our secure application form on this website.
 Applications received over email will not be considered.
-Applications for the second cohort open on the 17th of January 2023 and close on the 30th of January 2023.
+Applications for the third cohort open on the 1st of July 2024 and close on the 19th of July 2024.

 Fellowship Experience

 During the fellowship, fellows will be familiarized with editorial guidelines of Minority Africa and will work and report on stories for the publication.
-They are paired with external mentors, work with editors in the newsroom, and are required to produce at least one story every month.
+They are paired with organizations on the ground, work with editors in the newsroom, and produce three stories or similar complete bodies of work through the six month duration.

 Values &